zaerbib/tests-technique-leroy/README.md

 ```
 1. First, Eclipse IDE could not launch application.
 Due to a incompatiblity version of springframework and jdk
 2. After upgrading version of springframeword (from 1.4.1.RALEASE to 2.2.6.RALEASE), app lanched normally
-3. When the head version is lanched with the first version of springframeword (2.2.6.RELEASE), no problem is detected

 ## New Feature
 ```